dart-lang/language/working/0107 - implicit-constructors/feature-specification.md

 source type `S` and target type schema `P` then the following steps are
 performed:

-- Gather every accessible static extension whose constructor return type can be instantiated such that it is assignable to the greatest closure of `P`.
-Call this set _M0_
-- The above-mentioned instantiation determines a value for all type parameters of each static extension, and this determines a signature for each constructor in the static extension.
-Each of these signatures has one parameter type *(because they must accept exactly one argument)*.
-- Select the constructor with the most special parameter type.
-  A compile-time error occurs if no such constructor exists.

-Otherwise, let `E.C.name` be the selected constructor.
-Then transform `e` to `E.C.name(e)` and perform type analysis and inference with context type schema `P`.
+- Perform type inference on `e` with context type schema `P`. *The type of `e` may well not be assignable to the greatest closure of `P`, but performing type inference using the given context type is standard, and we do not wish to change that.* Assume that the resulting expression is `e0`, with static type `T0`.
+- Gather every accessible static extension that declares one or more `implicit` constructors, and that is applicable with context type schema `P`.
+Assume that the result is the set `E1 ..
+En` of static extensions, each with an actual type argument list `A1 ..
+An` *(each `Aj` is a list of types, whose length is the same as the type parameter list of `Ej`)*.
+  The candidate constructors are then all constructors in `E1 ..
+En` which are marked `implicit`.
+- For each candidate constructor _k_, eliminate _k_ from the set of candidates if `T0` is not assignable to the instantiated parameter type of _k_ with the actual type arguments `Aj` of the static extension `Ej` that declares _k_.
+- If the set of candidate constructors is empty, a compile-time error occurs.
+- Otherwise, if none of the candidate constructors is most specific with the given actual type arguments of the enclosing static extension, an error occurs.
+- Otherwise, one specific static extension `Ej` with actual type arguments `Aj`, and one constructor _k_ declared by `Ej` is most specific.
+Let `C.name` be the name of _k_.
+- The expression `e` is then transformed to `Ej<Aj>.C(e0)`.

+*Note that no further type inference is applied to this expression: The static extension `Ej` has received actual type arguments `Aj`, and this fully determines the type arguments passed to `C`.
+Finally, `e0` has been subject to type inference in the first step.*

 ### Dynamic Semantics

 The dynamic semantics of static members of a static extension is the same as the dynamic semantics of other static functions.

-The dynamic semantics of an explicit invocation of a constructor in a static extension is determined by the normal semantics of function invocation, except that the actual value of the type parameters of the static extension is as determined by the static analysis.
+The dynamic semantics of an explicitly resolved invocation of a constructor in a static extension is determined by the normal semantics of function invocation, except that the type parameters of the static extension are bound to the actual type arguments passed to the static extension in the invocation.

+An implicitly resolved invocation of a constructor declared by a static extension is reduced to an explicitly resolved one during static analysis.
+The same is true for implicit invocations of `implicit` constructors.
+This fully determines the dynamic semantics of this feature.

 ## Discussion